sant527/spark/README.md

 - Array constant column (The Scala API has a typedLit function to handle complex types like arrays, but there is no such method in the PySpark API, so hacks are required.)
 - Working with PySpark ArrayType Columns (https://mungingdata.com/pyspark/array-arraytype-list/)
 - Create ArrayType column (https://mungingdata.com/pyspark/array-arraytype-list/)
+- List aggregations (collect_list)
+- Exploding an array into multiple rows (https://mungingdata.com/pyspark/array-arraytype-list/)
+- PySpark arrays can only hold one type (Python lists can hold values with different types.)
+- select and add columns in PySpark (https://mungingdata.com/pyspark/select-add-columns-withcolumn/)
+- Add multiple columns (withColumns)
 ```
 from pyspark.sql import SparkSession
 spark = SparkSession.builder.appName('SparkByExamples.com').getOrCreate()